Existing drugs with the potential to reduce hospitalizations and save lives, when used early to fight COVID-19.

 Fluvoxamine is a repurposed antidepressant drug approved by the FDA for the treatment of obsessive-compulsive disorder.
 It is in the class of drugs called Selective Serotonin-Reuptake Inhibitors (SSRIs), which impacts the body’s inflammatory response and through activation of sigma 1 receptors seem to prevent patients from advancing from a mild form of COVID-19 to a potentially deadly ‘cytokine storm’, where they often end up hospitalized and/or on a ventilator.

 With major support from CETF, a randomized, double-blind and fully remote outpatient clinical trial was conducted at the University of Washington in St. Louis, led by Eric Lenze, MD.
 152 people participated in this trial, all of whom were 18 years or older, symptomatic, and diagnosed with mild forms of COVID-19.
 Participants were randomly assigned (1:1) to take either Fluvoxamine or a placebo.
-In this trial, of the 80 participants who received the drug, 0 hit the endpoint of clinical deterioration (versus 6 people out of 72 who got the placebo and deteriorated).
+In this trial, of the 80 participants who received the drug, 0 hit the clinical endpoint of deterioration (defined as reaching blood oxygen saturation level of 92% or requiring supplemental oxygen), versus 6 people out of 72 who got the placebo and did reach the clinical endpoint.
 The next step in understanding the potential of Fluvoxamine is to run a larger trial to validate the initial results.
 CETF will be helping to sponsor this trial, which is being planned for rapid implementation.

 The promise of this approach, applied early in infection, is that it’s one shot and you’re done.
 It’s also relatively easy to mass produce at a low cost.
 It replaces your body’s natural interferon which the virus disables.
 Pegylated interferon lambda is a well characterized, late-stage, first in class, type III interferon that stimulates cell-mediated immune responses that are critical for the development of host protection during viral infections.
 Although lambda is not a marketed drug, it has been tested on over 3,000 patients with either Hepatitis B or Hepatitis C virus (many who have been taking it for over a year), so the safety profile is well established.
 It is currently being developed for use in Hepatitis D (HDV).